 These laws don’t automatically create company diversity, equitable treatment, or even inclusive workplace cultures.
 But, they prevent companies from engaging in discriminatory recruitment, termination, or adverse actions and guarantee protections for specific groups — like accommodations for employees with disabilities.

-Plus, the recent alliance between the Equal Employment Opportunity Commission (EEOC) and the Department of Labor’s Wage and Hour Division (WHD) will make it harder to evade detection for discriminatory workplace practices.
+Plus, the ongoing alliance between the Equal Employment Opportunity Commission (EEOC) and the Department of Labor’s Wage and Hour Division (WHD) will make it harder to evade detection for discriminatory workplace practices.
 To avoid fines or penalties from both agencies, HR teams must work with executive leaders to meet the minimum standards set by these laws and state or local equivalents.

 Policies and procedures